virtuozzo/cloudscripting-docs/docs/reference/events.md

 # Events

 Any action, available to be performed by means of API (including custom users’ scripts running), should be bound to some event, i.e. executed as a result of this event occurrence.
 Each event belongs to a particular entity.
-For example, the entry point for performing any actions with application is the application’s event *onInstall*.
+For example, the entry point for performing any action with application is the application’s event *onInstall*.
-Subscription to a particular application’s lifecycle events (e.g. topology changes) can be done via [Environment Level Events](#environment-level-events).
+Subscription to a particular application lifecycle event (e.g. topology changing) can be done via [Environment Level Events](#environment-level-events).
-It’s also possible to bind extension’s execution to the *onUninstall* event and, in such a way, implement the included to it custom logic of this extension removal from an environment.
+It’s also possible to bind extension execution to the *onUninstall* event and, in such a way, implement the included to it custom logic of this extension removal from an environment.

 ## Application Level Events
 ```